google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 });
 </pre>

 In other examples, we've instantiated our `options` object right in the call to `showNotification()`.
-For this scenario, the `options` object needs to change based on the results of `getNotifications()`.
-So instantiate a notification `options` object.
+For this scenario, the `options` object needs to change based on the results of `getNotifications()`, so we instantiate a notification `options` object.

 Notice that we've also attached the notification data to the notification